-The league opts to establish a rule to address thrown bats.
+2. The league opts to establish a rule to address thrown bats.
 The first time the batter throws the bat in the act of hitting, the umpire/coach shall issue the player a warning.
 If the same player throws the bat a second time in the act of hitting the ball during the game, the umpire shall call the batter out.
 The batted ball will be called a "dead ball" and all runners shall return to the base they occupied prior to the play.

-The league opts to adopt the Little League rule 4.10 (e).
-If after three (3) innings (Junior/Senior League: four (4) innings), two-and-one-half innings (Junior/Senior League three-and-one-half innings) if the home team is ahead, one team has a lead of fifteen (15) runs or more, the manager of the team with the least runs shall concede the victory to the opponent.
-If after four (4) innings (Junior/Senior League: five innings), three-and-a-half innings if the home team is ahead (Junior/Senior League: four-and-a-half innings), one team has a lead of ten (10) runs or more, the manager of the team with the least runs shall concede the victory to the opponent.
-NOTE: if the visiting team has a lead of fifteen (15) or ten (10) runs or more respectively, the home team must bat in its half of the inning.
-A game determined by the 15-run rule, shall be considered a regulation game.

 Rules for Both Minor and Major Baseball/Softball (7-12 Years Old - If applicable)